-The sbc-xmloredis API serves some metrics issued from different sources.
+The sbc-webconf API

 The API will by default listen on the localhost interface, reachable via http.
 For every other interface application enabled, the API will listen exclusively via https, serving the configured TLS profile, which is required.

-The application only exists on SBC node.
-It is also exclusive and mandatory to imi interface.
+The application is exclusive and mandatory to imi interface.

 Parameter Name Description

 Port Port on which the API server listens.

-Note: value not editable (4242).
+Note: value not editable (4244).

-17.11 Management for host
+5.8.11 Management for host